Bounce Back (Little Mix song)

-Bounce Back samples "Back to Life (However Do You Want Me)" by Soul II Soul.
-Described as a Hip hop and Trap-pop track with elements of R&B and 1980s, music, with inspiration from the New Orleans, Bounce music.
+"Bounce Back" samples "Back to Life (However Do You Want Me)" by Soul II Soul.
+It was described as a hip hop and trap-pop track with elements of R&B and 1980s music, with inspiration from New Orleans bounce music.
 The single peaked at number ten on the UK Singles Chart, becoming Little Mix's 10th top ten hit in the country.
 It charted in thirteen other countries including Australia, Lithuania, and the Netherlands.
 It has been certified silver by the British Phonographic Industry (BPI) and certified gold in Brazil.
 In 2021, the group's looks from the song's music video were used for recreation as wax figures at Madame Tussauds to celebrate the group's ten-year anniversary.

 Promotion

 Little Mix posted a 15-second snippet on their social media accounts on 26 May 2019, and performed part of the song at BBC Radio 1's Big Weekend the same day.
 On 28 May 2019, the group shared a number of pictures via their Spotify visuals that formed the cover of the single, which they later fully revealed, after sharing the release date of the song on an Instagram live broadcast.